muleml/web/content/english/_index.md

 image_and_content_block:
   enable: true
   subtitle: "We Are muleML"
-  title: "Where science meets industry."
+  title: "Where science meets industry"
   image: "images/block-image-01.png"
   content_position: "left" # Value will be - "left/right"
   content: "The company is young, but the team brings a long professional history.
 Born from the initiative of former MIT researchers with the goal of transferring cutting-edge expertise into the European innovation landscape, we combine strong academic credentials with industry experience in IT consulting, analytics, and project management—creating a unique profile for technology transfer and applied research that bridges scientific knowledge with industrial applications.